For those of you considering getting a dog, I put a list together of the best and worst parts of owning one. Let’s start with the bad parts first.

 4. You are never alone.

 There have been times in my life where I have felt completely alone and isolated.
-There have been times that I’ve been so totally lost that I’ve considered ending it.
-You can’t do that with a dog.
+If you have a dog, feeling that way is nearly impossible.
 They won’t let you.
 They will sense that you are down and come to you with their ears back and tail gently wagging, and make you feel not so alone.
 They will save your life.

 5. You fall completely in love with them.